 Pricing

-Both tools start at $15/mo but price very differently at scale.
-ActiveCampaign charges by contact count, with plans covering Starter, Plus, Professional, and Enterprise tiers.
-HubSpot charges per seat on paid plans, which gets expensive quickly for larger teams, but the free plan is genuinely useful and includes unlimited contacts and basic CRM.
+Both tools start at $15/mo on paper but price very differently at scale.
+ActiveCampaign charges by contact count across four tiers.
+HubSpot charges per seat on paid plans and bundles features differently depending on which Hub you need.

 CRM and sales features